MARKET SNAPSHOT: S&P 500 Poised For Worst Week Since November As Global Tensions Persist

 Later, Minneapolis Fed President Neel Kashkari is expected to speak in a question-and-answer session at the Independent Community Bankers of Minnesota Annual Convention at 11:30 a.m.
 Eastern

-Stock movers: Shares of Snapchat parent Snap Inc.(SNAP) slid 15% in thin premarket trading.
+Stock movers: Shares of Snapchat parent Snap Inc.(SNAP) slid 14% in premarket trading.
 Snap's earnings missed forecasts (http://www.marketwatch.com/story/snap-ceos-promise-cant-overcome-declining-ad-rates-stock-heads-toward-new-lows-after-earnings-2017-08-10) Thursday, and the social-messaging company disclosed that average ad prices fell in the second quarter.

 J.C.
 Penney Co.(JCP) is on tap to report quarterly earnings ahead of the market open.